Size: 24″ w x 18″ h

 Support: Gallery wrap stretched canvas

-Description: A depiction of man’s first lunar landing.
-This painting will not need a frame as the representation extends around the edges of the canvas.
+Description: A lunar landscape depicting man’s first moon walk.
+This painting by Teresa Bernard is a tribute to Astronaut Neil Armstrong.
+It does not need to be framed as the representation extends around the edges of the canvas.

 Armstrong was commander for the Apollo 11 lunar mission.
 In this historic mission Armstrong became a global hero the instant he made that “one giant leap for mankind” with a small step onto the surface of the moon.
 The crew of Columbia took a TV camera with them so the world could watch as they spent about 2 hours on the lunar surface collecting soil samples and conducting a few experiments.